MV10/mv10.github.io/_posts/2018-01-31-net-core-class-library-dependency-injection.md

 This is the familiar `services` collection used in ASP.NET Core's `Startup` class.
 It stores all of the available services and various configuration details for each registered service.
 In DI terminology, that `Startup` process is known as the [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
 In practical terms, it's the place where injectable services are registered.

-You don't need ASP.NET to use DI.
+You don't need ASP.NET to use DI and the `services` collection.
 A simple console program could act as the composition root by creating an instance of this collection and using it to register services.

 ```
 public class Program